 The Feminist Majority strongly supported and worked toward the passage of the Lilly Ledbetter Fair Pay Act, which was the first bill signed into law by President Obama.
 This bill was necessary to correct a 2007 Roberts Supreme Court decision that essentially gutted Title VII of the Civil Rights Act of 1964 which prohibits sex discrimination in employment by employers of 15 or more individuals engaged in interstate commerce, making it more difficult for women to file suit in cases of pay discrimination.

 It is critically important that we now take the next steps in eliminating pay discrimination.
-The Feminist Majority is working to pass both the Paycheck Fairness Act (S.3220; H.R.1519) and the Fair Pay Act (S.3220; H.R.1493).
+The Feminist Majority has worked to pass both the Paycheck Fairness Act (S.3220; H.R.1519) and the Fair Pay Act for years.

 Paycheck Fairness Act

 The Paycheck Fairness Act makes changes to the Equal Pay Act which improves remedies in cases of sex discrimination.
 It also makes it illegal for an employer to retaliate against employees for disclosing their wages to other employees.
 On June 5, 2012, Republicans in the Senate filibustered the Senate bill, preventing it from going to the Senate floor for a vote.
 The House bill has sat in committee without any action taken to move it forward.